jeremiaheb/rvcstats/README.md

 Optional arguments are:
 * when_present: a boolean indicating whether or not to calculate the statistic only for stations where the species was present (default = FALSE)
-	* NOTE: Can only be used if only one species selected, and for density/abundance
+	* NOTE: Can only be used if only one species selected
 * merge_protected: a boolean indicating whether the statistic should be calculated for both protected and unprotected areas together (TRUE) or separately (FALSE), the default is TRUE.
 * growth_parameters: a list of the allometric growth parameters, including one named, 'a', the linear coefficient, and, 'b', the exponential coefficient.
 If stat is set to 'biomass' and growth\_parameters is NULL, getStat will attempt to get the allometric growth parameters from the server.
 If they are not available, getStat will raise an error.
 * length_class: a number or keyword indicating a break point between two length classes.
 Available keywords are "LM" for median length-at-maturity and "LC" for minimum length-at-capture (usually the legal minimum size).
 If a keyword is used, getStat will attempt to retrieve the values from the server.
 If a number is used, getStat will use that number as the length, in centimeters, at which to set the breakpoint.
 Break is non-inclusive for the lower interval and inclusive for the upper (i.e. lower > break >= upper).